CorneBos/CorneBos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning Bash script and Networking
+- 🌱 I’m currently learning Bash script and Cyber security
 - 💬 Ask me about Networking